 poor farmland when Blake arrived in 1926 for by

 then, the cumulative effects of early settlement and the lumber industry

 had left a devastated landscape devoid of natural vegetation.
-Derelict lands were left and
+Blowouts from sand dunes were frequent.

 On land once described as the